prialgauskaslt/YubiKey-Guide/README.md

 # Troubleshooting

+- If you are getting on SourceTree (macOS) `Permission denied (publickey)`, run it from Terminal with command:

+      $ /Applications/SourceTree.app/Contents/MacOS/SourceTree &

 - If you don't understand some option, read `man gpg`.

 - If you encounter problems connecting to YubiKey with GPG, simply try unplugging and re-inserting your YubiKey, and restarting the `gpg-agent` process.